kossnocorp/typesaurus.com/src/content/docs/api/schema.md

 title: schema
 ---

-To create a database instance, use `schema` method.
+The `schema` creates a database instance from the given schema.

-It accepts `($: TypesaurusCore.SchemaHelpers) => TypesaurusCore.Schema` as the argument, the function where you define the database structure:
+It accepts a function as the argument, where you define the database structure:

 ```ts
 import { schema } from "typesaurus";